dmidlo/histdata.com-tools/docs/broker-plugin-lifecycle.md

 Issue #618 adds a versioned, caller-authorized host lifecycle on top of the unchanged SDK, metadata registry and capability gates.
-It does not activate a live provider, grant credentials/rights, retrofit legacy capture adapters, or provide the hostile-code sandbox planned separately in #619.
+It does not activate a live provider, grant credentials/rights, retrofit legacy capture adapters, or provide the credential and resource policy implemented separately in #619.

 ## Public API and platform boundary